HESHAM47GAMAL/Embedded_sysytem_project_learn/Interface_P1/README.md

 <p>Here will talk about Digital Input/Output pins and how can deal with it and apply on it some exercise and challenges</p>

 ## External-Interrupts
+<p>Here will talk about Interrupt and specially External Interrupt and how trigger it and apply on it some exercise and challenges</p>

 ## Timers